Skip to Main Content

 Email this link:

-Each group will choose one of the following 3 cancers to study -
+Each group will choose one of the following 3 cardiovascular diseases to study -

 • incidence & impact statistics

-• relevant biological & anatomical features related to normal & malignant cases for that organ
+• relevant biological & anatomical features related to normal & diseased states

-• identify one critical need going forward tor diagnosis AND treatment for a total of TWO identifications
+• identify one critical need going forward for EITHER diagnosis OR treatment for a total of just ONE identification

-1. Title Page: title, course, TA, group #, names/jobs/signature of group members
+1. Title Page - 2 pts: title, course, TA, group #, names/jobs/signature of group members

 3. Background - 10 pts; (Incidence rates, demographic census) & clinical assessment (medical): 1-1.5 pp